 - Burnaby: Transportation Plan (2004)

 - Richmond: Official Community Plan – Transportation (1999, update in 2012)

-Both Port Metro Vancouver and the Vancouver International Airport are planning to increase their freight and passenger capacity.
-The University of British Columbia’s Point Grey Campus relies on direct and reliable transit connections.
+Both Port Metro Vancouver and Vancouver International Airport are planning to increase their freight and passenger capacity.
+The University of British Columbia’s Point Grey campus relies on direct and reliable transit connections.

 - Port Metro Vancouver: Port 2050 (2010)